 Step 6: Finally multiply the entire above calculated ratio together to get the ROE

 I have created a Dupont Analysis template for you, where the subheadings are given and you have to link the model to get the cash numbers!
-You can download the same from here.
 You can go through the case and fill in the yellow boxes.
 I also recommend that you try to create this structure on your own (so that you get a hang of what information is to be recorded).